ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 ![Repeat Calls By Problem Type](https://github.com/ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/assets/154938134/bae09922-f8e4-4860-a023-3575154cbc93)

 - "Internet and Wifi" issues account for 50.7% of all repeat calls with a total of 10,253 making it the most common problem type.
+This suggests that issues with connectivity and network performance are likely to prompt customers to reach out for further assistance, indicating a critical need for robust and reliable internet services.

 - "Technician troubleshooting" follows, accounting for 29.6% of all repeat calls with a total of 5,987.
+This suggests that customers often encounter persistent or recurring technical difficulties that require ongoing support and resolution.

 ---

 <br>